aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-image-processing-aspose-imaging-java/_index.md

 }
 ```

-### Saving an Image with Compression Options and Progress Event Handler
+### How to Track Progress When Saving an Image and Set JPEG Quality Java

 #### Overview
 Saving images efficiently, especially in formats like JPEG that support compression, is vital for optimizing storage space.
-Monitoring the save progress helps ensure smooth operation without unexpected stalls.
+Monitoring the save progress helps ensure smooth operation without unexpected stalls, and you can also **set JPEG quality Java** to control file size and visual fidelity.

 #### Implementation Steps